xiufeilee/-/index.md

 <div class="user-details2">
 <h2> Reseach interests </h2>
-<p style="text-align: justify;"> My work addresses open questions in the study of theoretical cosmology by using the tools of elementary particle physics and particle astrophysics.
-1.why the universe contains more matter than antimatter and how we can test the physics of “baryogenesis” using high-energy particle collider experiments or astrophysical observations;
-2.why most of the particles in the universe are made of an ephemeral “dark matter,” how did it form, and what is its nature;
-3.what can we learn about the universe from measurements of gravitational waves.</p>
+<p style="text-align: justify;"> My work addresses open questions in the study of theoretical cosmology by using the tools of elementary particle physics and particle astrophysics.</p> 1.why the universe contains more matter than antimatter and how we can test the physics of “baryogenesis” using high-energy particle collider experiments or astrophysical observations;</p>2.why most of the particles in the universe are made of an ephemeral “dark matter,” how did it form, and what is its nature;</p>3.what can we learn about the universe from measurements of gravitational waves.</p>

 <div class="analytics"  style="border: solid lightgrey; border-radius: 5px;">
 	<h3> Analytics </h3>